 His heraldic bookplates, with the motto So Ho Ho Dea Ne, are much sought-after collectors’ items.

 He married Sarah Anne (née Bissett), daughter of Captain James Bissett, in Wilmington, Sussex, on 16 July 1828.
-Her father was a sailor who lost his life in the American war in 1812.
+She was born in 1809, and her father was a sea captain who lost his life in the American war in 1812.
 Her eldest sister, Anna Maria Bissett, married the Revd Robert Philip Blake (ca 1801-1841) MA, Pembroke College, Cambridge, curate of Wilmington, Sussex, and Stoke, near Guildford, who drowned at Niton, Isle of Wight, while swimming with his son; this son, the Revd Professor John Frederick Blake (1839-1906), MA, Gonville and Caius College, Cambridge, was lecturer in Comparative Anatomy, Charing Cross Hospital, London (1878-1881) and Professor of Natural Science, University College Nottingham (1881-1888).

 After their wedding, Sarah and James Comerford took a honeymoon during the Belgian/Dutch civil war.